rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 ```
 ![deploy using travis](/assets/img/posts/HTB/ServMon/14.png){:class="img-fluid"}

 Adding an external script can be acheived by logging in via the web portal availble on port `8443`.
-However, for some strange reason, the web portal seemt to be very unstable and hence, we'll be following `API` available in documentation of [NSClient_++]() via using curl commands locally.
+However, for some strange reason, the web portal seemt to be very unstable and hence, we'll be using `API` available in documentation of [NSClient_++]() via using curl commands locally.

-Under the `Scripts` section API documentation, we were able to discover a method to add an external script via command line.
+Under the `Scripts` section of API documentation, we were able to discover a method to add an external script via command line.

 ![deploy using travis](/assets/img/posts/HTB/ServMon/15.png){:class="img-fluid"}